 Despite our best efforts, or perhaps because of them, the AI14 Finalists turned in quite a decent show this evening.
 It helped

 that Daniel Seavey was back home in Oregon, sparing us from having to sit through "Straight Up" again.
 Clark Beckham earned

 his first 5-star rating of the summer covering James Brown, and he was followed by a quintet of 4-star performances.
 Joey Cook

 even introduced the material of indie Swedish singer-songwriter The Tallest Man On Earth to CSAB.
 In gratitude,

 we had Savion Wright cover a fine old love ballad by the great Al Stewart, but alas, we couldn't find a song called "King Of Andorra"

 to complete the Iberian Royal Trifecta, so Katherine Winston had to settle for the catchy Go West single.

-Sarina-Joi Crowe was turned out to be the shock elimination from this show in real life.
+Sarina-Joi Crowe was the shock elimination from this show in real life.
 Even here at camp, One Republic

 almost got her booted again.
 Fortunately for her, dreadlocked Qaasim Middleton went berserk on stage as if he had accidentally sat down

 in his chair.
 His entertaining moves couldn't hide a way-out-of-breath vocal, making him the first finalist to be eliminated